Plumsail/helpdesk-docs/OnPremises/Configuration Guide/SLA policy.rst

 Condition
 ~~~~~~~~~

 When you open SLA policies for the first time you see the default SLA policy.
-It doesn't have any conditions but you can configure it. `Conditions in SLA`_ are similar to `trigger’s conditions <Triggers.html>`_
+It doesn't have any conditions but you can configure it. `Condition syntax`_ in SLA is the same as in triggers_

 |editSLA|